 Pennsylvania is home to so many breweries; it is easy to find the perfect local brew right here.
-From the oldest brewery in the United States to up and coming craft breweries, you’ll find everything from lagers and stouts to seasonal varieties and IPA’s.
+From the oldest brewery in the United States to up-and-coming craft breweries, you’ll find everything from lagers and stouts to seasonal varieties and IPAs.
 Beer made in Pennsylvania is some of the best around.
 Raise your pint glass and check out this list of beer made in Pennsylvania!

 Established in 1987, Ed and Carol Stoudt started the Stoudts Brewing Company in Adamstown, PA.
 Visitors to the brewery can enjoy a glass of Stoudts beer at the Black Angus Steakhouse which has been open for half a century.
 Some of Stoudts varieties of beer include a Munich style pale lager, a pale ale, and a scarlet lady ale.
 They have seasonal brews and heavier beers including a Belgian Abbey style ale, a double IPA, and a British-style stout.
 If you are not around Pennsylvania, Stoudt’s beer can be found in 10 other states.

 The oldest brewery in the United States can be found in Pottsville, PA and is home to Yuengling.
-This family owned and operated brewery is known for their Yuengling Lager, but they also make a pilsner, a premium light beer, a black and tan, and a dark-brewed porter.
+This family owned and operated brewery is known for its Yuengling Lager, but they also make a pilsner, a premium light beer, a black and tan, and a dark-brewed porter.
 One of their hoppiest beers is their Lord Chesterfield Ale.
 Seasonal flavors for Yuengling include an Octoberfest and a Summer Wheat.

 Photo courtesy of Lynn F